CS4098/GroupProject/README.md

     }
 }
 ```
 Produces spin output in which there is an invalid end state.
-As the act action requires "a" and "a" is never provided by any other action then the act action cannot be completed.
+As the "act" action requires "a" and "a" is never provided by any other action the "act" action cannot be completed.

 All actions reachable:
 ```